stensonb/clusterlock/README.md

 }
 c, _ := client.New(cfg)

-ecrpErrorChan := make(chan error)
-ecrp := retryproxy.NewEtcdClientRetryProxy(c, ecrpErrorChan, 1, 60)
+kapi := client.NewKeysAPI(c)  // the etcd client
-path := "some-path-in-etcd" // the path in etcd where you want the lock to be stored
+lockPath := "some-path-in-etcd" // the path in etcd where you want the lock to be stored

 // the lockttl, in seconds
 // a value too low increases network/etcd chatter
-// a value too high results in longer periods of a "lockless" cluster ttl := LockTTL
+// a value too high results in longer periods of a "lockless" cluster
+// for example, when the previous lock owner dies and fails to cleanup ttl := 60 * time.Second

-lm := clusterlock.NewLockManager(ecrp, ecrpErrorChan, path, ttl)
+lm := clusterlock.NewLockManager(kapi, lockPath, ttl)
 defer lm.Shutdown()  // let us clean-up the internals (ttlupdater, etc)

 // now we can poll the LockManager to see if we have the lock: